AlexanderWangY/OSC-Proximity-Documentation/docs/guide/getting-started.md

 ![Firebase2](/imgs/firebase2.png)

 10) Continue to the Firebase console and navigate to Build > Firestore Database on the sidebar, and click create database.
+Expand the sidebar if you don't see these titles.
 11) Select the nam5 server and continue.
 12) Start in test mode, click enable.
 13) Create two collections: "messages" and "users".
 When prompted for data to populate the collections, randomly enter in some pseudo-data (this will not matter later on, this information is formatted by our server).